-The WHA must schedule and send written notice of the informal hearing to the family, and if applicable its legal representative, within 10 business days of the family's request.
+The WHA must schedule and send written notice of the informal hearing to the family within 10 business days of the family's request.

 The family may request to reschedule a hearing for good cause, or if it is needed as a reasonable accommodation for a person with disabilities.
 Good cause is defined as an unavoidable conflict which seriously affects the health, safety or welfare of the family.
 Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.
 At its discretion, the WHA may request documentation of the "good cause" prior to rescheduling the hearing.